 Most RVers know about free RV Parking at Walmart.
 But do you know all of the facts?
 For example, not every Walmart allows RV parking overnight.
 And if a Walmart does allow overnight parking, there are definitely some things you should know before you stay overnight.

-So, whether you are boondocking for one night as a way to keep your campground expenses down, or just tired of driving for the day and need to get some shut-eye, rest assured, there are still plenty of Walmart stores that allow RV overnight parking.
+So, whether you are boondocking for one night as a way to keep your campground expenses down, or you’re just tired of driving for the day and need to get some shut-eye, rest assured, there are still plenty of Walmart stores that allow RV overnight parking.

 But, as we all know, the world is changing.
 And, so is Walmart.
 There are rumors that Walmart is changing its policies regarding overnight parking.
 And there are even more stories about the safety of staying overnight in a Walmart parking lot.